Condition: Osteoporosis is a bone disease that results from a decrease in bone mineral density, resulting in weak and brittle bones.

 Diagnostic Process: A complete blood cell count as well as measurement of calcium, liver enzymes, vitamin D, and thyroid hormones in blood is useful.
 Calcium levels in urine samples and testosterone levels (in men) can be measured.
 Dual-energy X-ray absorptiometry (DXA), which is a technique for imaging of bone density, is recommended for diagnosis.
 Other imaging techniques (X-ray, CT, SXA, and ultrasound) may also be used.
 Other laboratory tests may be used to assess specific disease markers.

-Rehab Management: As osteoporosis is often undiagnosed until a fracture occurs, initial treatment involves relieving pain and stabilizing the fracture.
+Rehab Management: A physical medicine and rehabilitation (PM&R) physician can perform more frequent assessment of mobility in those who are unable to ambulate, as well perform pre-participation screenings of bone health for athletes thought to be in an energy-deficient state.
+Osteoporosis is often undiagnosed until a fracture occurs, initial treatment involves relieving pain and stabilizing the fracture.
 Supplementation with calcium and vitamin D is recommended to prevent additional fractures.
 Several medications are available for treatment of postmenopausal women and older men who have osteoporosis and/or a high risk of fractures.
 Physical therapy and exercise are useful to reduce disability, improve movement, lower risk of falls, and increase bone density with weight-bearing activity.

 Other Resources for Patients and Families: Because osteoporosis is preventable, adequate calcium and vitamin D intake and weight-bearing exercise are important throughout life.
 Patients should be educated about minimizing risk factors and fall hazards.